Frequently Asked Questions

 What is a docent?

 A docent is a museum staff person.
 Our docents receive training in both content and technique so that they can enhance the museum experience for the visitors.
 They must be prepared to answer questions from visitors not only about the museum, the Whaley Family, and the history of early San Diego in general, but often about the paranormal, which is handled in terms of folklore of the house.
-They are also required to dress in period-correct clothing as part of our Interpretive Program.
 Our youth docent program has been one of our proudest accomplishments.
 Youth docents begin working as early as twelve years old and commit enormous amounts of time and care to the museum.
 They are exemplary examples of their generation.

 What does the tour consist of?